 Definition of Clustered index

 The Clustered index is basically used to order the rows in a table.
 A table can have only one clustered index because the rows in a table can be sorted in only one order, but there are ways to create a composite clustered index.
-The columns are included in the In clustered index the logical or indexed order of the key values is the same as the physically stored order of the corresponding rows.
+The columns are included in the clustered index and the logical or indexed order of the key values is the same as the physically stored order of the corresponding rows.
 When there is no clustered index for the data, it is stored in a heap.

 The record accessing in a heap is very time consuming, where each entry in a table is scanned to access the desired data.
 In the table scan, there was no way to find out whether there are more matches available or not.
 So, this method was very inefficient.

 While using a clustered index, the data accessing is faster and systematic where the table is organised in some order.
 It is defined in the ordering field of the table.
 Its search key is used specifies the sequential arrangement of the file or table.
 A clustered index is automatically created when a primary key is defined for a table.

 Definition of Non-clustered index